jonathan1440/Get-Weather-Data/README.md

 14. Click `open`.
 15. A window will pop open.
 I would choose "no" the first time so that you can make sure everything works as expected.
 16. A black screen will appear and, after a possible (short) wait, you'll be prompted to login.
 Login using the user credentials for you pi.
-    - Remember that the default username is `Pi` and the default password is `raspberry`.
+    - Remember that the default username is `pi` and the default password is `raspberry`.
 17. If everything went correctly, you're in the terminal in your RPi!